jundalisay/superb/content/en/research/constitutions/in/3rdscehd.md

 *
 241
 *APPENDIX-III
-THE CONSTITUTION (EIGHTY-EIGHTH AMENDMENT)ACT, 2003
+THE CONSTITUTION (EIGHTY-EIGHTH Amendment)ACT, 2003
 [15th January, 2004.]
 An Act further to amend the Constitution of India.
 B E it enacted by Parliament in the Fifty-fourth Year of the Republic of India as follows:—